 Bradley P. Wilson

 After twenty years backstage in Austin’s major theaters, Bradley P. Wilson returned to school in 2011 to pursue his passion for writing and editing fiction.
 He holds a Masters of Liberal Arts degree in Creative Writing from St. Edwards University and is a freelance editor and writer in Central Texas.
-Some of his clients include CBAY Books and Greenleaf Book Group, where he also ghostwrites in a wide array of genres, from picture books to historical novels for grown-ups.
-But he’s never outgrown his love of space ships and talking animals.
-Which is why he’s happiest when he’s honing speculative fiction, especially YA and middle grade.
-Brad volunteers as the Critiques Coordinator for Austin’s SCBWI Chapter and copy edits Stage Call, the quarterly newsletter of Austin’s stagehands’ union.
-He also serves on the board of directors of Physical Plant Theater.
+Some of his clients include Heineman Publishing, CBAY Books, and Greenleaf Book Group.
+While he loves working on anything from picture books to historical novels, he’s never outgrown his love of space ships and talking animals.
+Which is why he’s happiest when he’s creating and honing speculative fiction, especially YA and middle grade.
+Brad volunteers for Austin’s SCBWI Chapter and the Writers’ League of Texas.

 AREAS OF SPECIALTY